CodePushGo/website/src/content/blog/en/how-delta-updates-reduce-payload-size.md

 Even with proper configuration, delta updates can encounter issues.
 Here's how to address some common problems:

 **Version Conflicts**
-If there's a mismatch between versions, use Capgo's channel system for a fallback option:
+If there's a mismatch between versions, use CodePushGo's channel system for a fallback option:

 ```typescript
 const version = await CapacitorUpdater.getCurrentVersion();